Uniform Object Rearrangement: From Complete Monotone Primitives to Efficient Non-Monotone Informed Search: Experiments

 \subsection{Evaluation on Monotone Problems}

-For monotone problems, $\tt \DFSDP$ is compared against several classic and leading methods in the literature. \begin{enumerate}[leftmargin=*] \item $\tt mRS$ - A backtracking method which searches over all possible orders with which the objects can be moved \cite{stilman2007manipulation}. \item $\tt fmRS$ - Compute the sequence of moving objects via topological sorting on a constraint graph \cite{krontiris2016efficiently}, which is constructed by assigning a single transfer path per object. \item $\tt IP$-$\tt Solver$ - An integer programming (IP) solver which selects a path per object among all path options such that the corresponding dependency graph is acyclic. \end{enumerate}
+For monotone problems, $\tt \DFSDP$ is compared against several leading monotone solvers in the same field. \begin{enumerate}[leftmargin=*] \item $\tt mRS$ (monotone rearrangement solver) - A backtracking method which searches over all possible orders with which the objects can be moved \cite{stilman2007manipulation}. \item $\tt fmRS$ (fast-$\tt mRS$) - Compute the sequence of moving objects via topological sorting on a constraint graph \cite{krontiris2016efficiently} constructed by assigning a transfer path per object. \item $\tt IP$-$\tt Solver$ - An integer programming (IP) solver which selects a path per object among all path options such that the corresponding dependency graph is acyclic. \end{enumerate}

 The experiments are conducted in a square environment with density level 0.1 and 0.2 and the number of objects ranges between 10 and 30.
 For each setup, 20 instances are generated.
 A planning attempt is considered a failure if the method cannot determine monotonicity within 500 seconds or return a negative response.
 The success rate (left) and average running time (right) is plotted in Fig. \ref{fig:monotone-experiments}.